-In this paper, the introduction of the SAI is shown to be integral to the forecast of rework cost.
+In this article, the introduction of the schedule adherence index (SAI) is shown to be integral to the forecast of rework cost.
 The approximation method for making the forecast calculation is diagrammed and discussed.
 The calculation methods are applied to both notional and real data to illustrate their application and simplicity.

-The additional capability afforded by ES, to identify the impact of rework from poor schedule adherence, provides PMs an additional and valuable tool for guiding their project to successful completion.
+The additional capability afforded by ES, to identify the impact of rework from poor schedule adherence, provides project managers an additional and valuable tool for guiding their project to successful completion.